opennetworkinglab/ngsdn-tutorial/EXERCISE-2.md

 # Exercise 2: Yang, OpenConfig, and gNMI basics

-This set of exercises is designed to give you more exposure to YANG, OpenConfig, and gNMI.

-This exercise is divided in three parts:
+This exercise is designed to give you more exposure to YANG, OpenConfig, and gNMI.
+It is divided in three parts:

 1. Understanding the YANG language
 2. Understand YANG encoding